 Scooter Rules: The same rules apply for scooters as for bicycles with one exception: scooters must be folded and walked from the street and kept in a student's locker.
-Motorized scooters are not allowed.
+Motorized scooters can be locked in the bicycle racks in the designated area during the school day.